Advice for Letting Property

 Energy Performance Certificate

 All properties for rent must have an Energy Performance Certificate (EPC) before any marketing or viewings can take place.
 An EPC rates energy efficiency and its environmental impact and is valid for 10 years for rental properties.
 A copy of the EPC must be made available to tenants before entering into a tenancy agreement.
-If you want do not have an EPC for your property, Forefront can arrange an inspection for you.
+If you don't have an EPC for your property, Forefront can arrange an inspection for you.

 Under the Gas Safety (installation and use) Regulations 1998, Landlords have a legal obligation to make sure all gas pipework, appliances, fittings and flues are safe to use and maintained in a safe condition.
 Every gas appliance and flu must be tested for gas safety every 12 months.
 A gas safety record must be provided to existing Tenants within 28 days of the annual safety check, or to new Tenants before they move in, and you must keep copies yourself for two years.
 All installation, maintenance and safety checks must be carried out by a Gas Safe registered engineer.
 We can arrange this for you.